MA Screen & Film Production

 Throughout this module, you will work closely with both an industry and SFS mentor who will support you to develop an approach in which to showcase your ideas.
 You will be encouraged to explore, innovate and experiment.
 This could be showcased within a pitch, concept showcase, audio piece, screenplay, film treatment, micro-short film, or pilot, depending on your chosen specialism.

-This module will allow you to dig deep into your specialist practice utilizing the research, experimentation and development that you have undertaken in your Project Development module.
+This module will allow you to dig deep into your specialist practice utilizing the research, experimentation and development that you have undertaken in your Practice Development module.
 Throughout this module, you will be encouraged and supported to develop and refine your idea.

 Through further practice-based research, idea consolidation, refinement of practice and reflection on your specialism it will support you to move your project onto the next stage.
-Working with your SFS and industry mentor you will have developed the groundwork for realizing your idea or project in the Major Project module.
+Working with your SFS and industry mentor you will have developed the groundwork for realizing your idea or project in the Major Screen & Film Project module.

 This module utilises the collaborative practice that is intrinsic to screen and film production.
 Within this module, you will be invited to work collaboratively with peers, industry contacts and external stakeholders to work together on a collaborative outcome.